Readers Question: What credit can the adoption of central bank independence take for the relative stability of the UK business cycle since 1997?

 The MPC, Bank of England, are responsible for setting interest rates and determining UK monetary policy.
 They seek to keep inflation close to the government’s target of CPI 2% +/-1 %

-Since 1997, the UK has enjoyed a period of unbroken economic growth and low inflation.
+Between 1997 and 2007, the UK enjoyed a period of unbroken economic growth and low inflation.
 It appears that the UK has been able to avoid the ‘boom and bust‘ economic cycles that characterised the boost way period – most notably the Lawson boom of the late 80s and following recession.

 1. They are independent.
 They are not subject to political pressures.
 E.g. they are not tempted to cut interest rates just before an election.
 This used to be a problem for UK economy, with many experiences of boom and bust economic cycles.